threefoldtecharchive/jumpscaleX_archived/Jumpscale/clients/blockchain/tfchain/README.md

 ```
 > See [The ThreeBot Record Update Unit Test](./tests/18_threebot_record_update.py) for a detailed example.

-> If the `ThreeBotInactive` exception gets raised,
+> If the `j.clients.tfchain.errors.ThreeBotInactive` exception gets raised,
 > it means your 3Bot is currently marked as inactive,
 > and so you'll have to add at least one month (`months=1`) to make it active again.